Hannah-Richert/VR_EyeTracking_GraphTheory_Analysis/README.md

-# Graph Analysis on Eye-Tracking Data of VR City Exploration
+# Graph Analysis on Eye-Tracking Data of VR City Exploration <be> Bsc-Thesis Repository
-## Bsc-Thesis Repository

 This is a repository belonging to a Bsc-Thesis at the Neurobiopsychology Group at the University of Osnabrück with the title:
 "Exploratory Analysis of Visual Behavior During Free Exploration of a Large-Scale VR Environment Using a Graph-Theoretical Framework to Identify Characteristics and Differences in Spatial Exploration"